FIND OUT ABOUT AN AMAZING ITINERARY FOR 14 DAYS IN ITALY

 If you are planning your 2-week Italy itinerary, this post is for you!
 This Italy itinerary helps you to see some of the most beautiful places in Italy in 14 days (or a little less).

 There are not many countries so rich in natural sights and beautiful architecture and history as Italy.
-This country plays in a different league, and you could never spend too much time here.
+This country plays in a different league, and I would probably never tire of exploring the Italian wonders.

 While I have many favorite places in Italy, some quite unknown to tourists, I understand that the main tourist destinations like Rome, Venice, and Florence are on everyone’s bucket list!
 And I can assure you: Each destination is impressive and worth a visit.